Are you interested in writing a blog for us? Read more here.Write a blog for FSRH

 Since taking up the role as Vice President for Membership, I have been leading on a project to find out how FSRH can better engage with you, our members, and vice versa.
 We want members to be able to engage with Council in a meaningful way; hearing from you directly on the things that are concerning you professionally, educationally and clinically, as an individual and as a service.
 What questions would you like discussed at Council?
 What are the issues you would like to hear debated?
 This is your chance!

 Prior to each Council meeting we will publish an overview of the key topics to be discussed.
 Within the agenda there will be an opportunity for ‘members feedback and questions’ where either myself or another council member will bring your questions, queries or concerns.
 Please email me directly, or alternatively contact one of the council members who you know already or who is local to your service.
-You can find a list of them here.

 Below I have provided an overview of the role of FSRH Council and committees which I hope you will find helpful.